autodesk-platform-services/aps-aecdatamodel-explorer/README.md

 # AEC CIM Explorer

-The sample is using this [GraphiQL project](https://github.com/graphql/graphiql) that makes it really easy to discover the AEC CIM Data API.
+The sample is using the [GraphiQL project](https://github.com/graphql/graphiql) that makes it really easy to discover the AEC CIM Data API.
 It also integrates with the Viewer in order contextualize the query results.

 ## Setting up the app